-This short story/flash fiction* was published in Susan Stovall’s debut short story collection, COFFEE BREAK ROMANCE, in 2012.
+This flash fiction story* was published in Susan Stovall’s debut short story collection, COFFEE BREAK ROMANCE, in 2012.

 *Please feel free to read and enjoy this story.
-It is legally copyrighted by the author.
+It is legally copyrighted, excluding the image below, by the author.
 All rights reserved.

 The Bookstore Mystery

 Lauren was looking for a particular book.